Nastaran-Haghparast/Convolutional-Neural-Network-application-/README.md

 # Convolutional-Neural-Network-application-
-In this repository we build and train a ConvNet  for a classification problem about hand gestures.
+In this repository a ConvNet  for a classification problem about hand gestures is built and trained.